DSCBUK/data-loadzone/readme.md

 ## Contributions
 - Fork this repo
-- Make your changes in your Fork
+- Make your changes in your fork
 - Make a Pull Request to this repo

 ## Support?